My Life in Five Minutes

 I'm Lin Hugo — a software builder currently pursuing a Master of Science in Computer Science at the USC Viterbi School of Engineering.
 My interests sit at the intersection of web development and large-scale software systems, where I care deeply about quality, reliability, and efficiency.

-I grew up studying Atmospheric Sciences at National Central University in Taiwan, where I picked up a minor in Programming Design along the way.
+I grew up studying Atmospheric Sciences at National Central University in Taiwan, where I picked up a minor specialty in Programming Design along the way.
 The detour from weather systems to software turned out to be less of a detour and more of a natural path — both fields are fundamentally about modeling complex systems and making sense of them.
 I graduated in June 2024.

 During those four years I kept one foot in the classroom and one foot in industry.
 I served as a teaching assistant for five courses — from Freshman English to Programming Python and Weather & AI — supporting over 250 students.
 Outside coursework, I managed a year-long project to build an orientation website for incoming freshmen; our team shipped a Blog feature that drew 2,000+ visitors per page.